auchenberg/vscode-open-file-folder/README.md

-# Open this folder as workspace
+# vscode-open-file-folder

-This extension adds a new context menus to the Explorer Viewlet
+VS Code extension to open a file's folder as workspace.
+Adds a new context menus to the Explorer Viewlet

 * **Open this folder as Workspace**: Opens a new instance of VS Code scoped to the folder of the selected file.